greenbone/docs/src/22.4/kali/troubleshooting.md

 ```
 ### 2. Configure The PostgreSQL Port

-Typically, the `pg_upgradecluster` will also configure the new version of PostgreSQL to use the standard port `5432`, which is required by Greenbone CE.
+Typically, the `pg_upgradecluster` will also configure the new version of PostgreSQL to use the standard port `5432`, which is required by Greenbone Community Edition.
 However, if the port is not automatically changed, you must change it manually by editing the `postgresql.conf` configuration file and restarting the PostgreSQL systemd service.
 On Kali the `postgresql.conf` configuration file is located in the `/etc/postgresql/<version>/main` directory, but to be sure you can issue a command to locate the configuration file.

 ```bash
 sudo -u postgres psql -c 'SHOW config_file'